srijan-paul/vyse/src/lang-basics/syntax.md

 ### Keywords

-Snap has very few keywords that you'll need to keep in mind.
+Vyse has very few keywords that you'll need to keep in mind.
 These words are reserved and cannot be used as variable names.

 ```